AirTime5730/Music_Player/README.md

 Player_004 has a queue system.
 Using W and S will not automatically start the selected song.
 Pressing P will play the selected song.
 Pressing Q on a selected song will add it to the queue.
 Pressing X on a selected song in the queue will remove it from the queue.

+Player_005 has a custom window feature.
+Press C to use.
+Everything else is self explanatory.

 If you have any "It doesn't works on my machine" problems, I will not be able to fix them.
 Please find a solution yourself.